 In a later post I’ll share with you some of the best restaurants to dine at in the Amalfi Coast, so stay tuned for that upcoming travel & food inspiration!

-For today, I wanted to pop in and say hello, as it’s been a while since I shared something on Inspired by Nick, but I’m hoping you’ll be understanding as to why!
+For today, I wanted to pop in and say hello, as it’s been a while since I shared something on Inspired by Nick, but I’m hoping you’ll be understanding as to why!?
 PS – the wedding day was incredible and we feel super blessed to have been able to share it with our loving friends and family.
+Is it me or has everyone got wedding fever at the moment?
+One of my best friends announced her engagement when we got back.
+I can’t wait to go look at Wedding Dresses in Frisco TX with her.
+I’ll just need to book a weekend off work first!

-As for this next chapter in our life, not much has changed in our condo living downtown Toronto, other than all of the exciting future projects we’ll be working on together, as husbands!
+As for this next chapter in our life, not much has changed in our condo living downtown Toronto now it’s been finished and we’re no longer in short term North York apartments, other than all of the exciting future projects we’ll be working on together, as husbands!
 Of which I’ll be happy to share some inspiration on our home renovations, travel, DIY, lifestyle, and of course, my favourite: kitchen and food!

 As for the Amalfi Coast, some of my favourite places that we visited were: